damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ## Better Diffs

-Diffs never looked better than in GitLab 8.7 and now are much more copy friendly, no longer copying numbers or `+` and `-`!
+Diffs never looked better than in GitLab 8.7 and now are much more copy friendly, no longer copying line numbers or the `+` and `-` symbols!

 ![Better diffs in GitLab 8.7](/images/8_7/diffs.png)

 ## Tooltip in your timezone

-Although some of you may correctly be using the one true timezone (UTC), it was confusing to many that times in GitLab were reported in a different timezone than their own.
+Although some of you may correctly be using the one true timezone (UTC), it was confusing to many others that times in GitLab were reported in a different timezone than their own.

 That's a thing of the past!
 All times are now reported in your own timezone.